gargi/BA_git/README.md

 ===========

-This is the software package created as expansion to the Bachelor-Thesis by Michael Janschek.
+This is the software package created as expansion to the bachelor thesis by Michael Janschek.